 Aims & Objectives

-The overarching aim of this course is to equip healthcare professionals with the knowledge and skills necessary to excel in providing effective healthcare within low-resource settings.
+The overarching aim of this course is to equip healthcare professionals with the knowledge and skills necessary to tackle inequalities, collaborate across borders, and optimise care in challenging environments.
 It facilitates the development of practical skills, clinical knowledge, academic proficiency, and ethical awareness to enhance healthcare and address disparities.

 Learning outcomes